microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 ## Manage Azure App Service

 The S1 tier is the default App Service Plan SKU enabled upon deployment.
-Azure offers a variety of plans to meet your production workload requirements.
+Azure offers a variety of plans to meet your workload requirements.
 To learn more about the various plans, view the [App Service pricing](https://azure.microsoft.com/pricing/details/app-service/windows/).

 If you would like to Scale Up your App Service plan to a different tier: